-The FMM and RTD Default LAP Price for a fifteen-minute FMM interval and five minute Dispatch Interval is the price as produced by the FMM and RTD optimization runs, respectively, based on the distribution of system Load at the constituent Pricing Nodes within the applicable Default LAP and is determined by the effectiveness of the Load within the Default LAP in relieving a Transmission Constraint within the effectiveness threshold as specified in Section 27.3.4.6.
-The Default LAP Hourly Real-Time Price is then determined for Settlement purposes as further described in Section 11.5.2.2.
+The FMM and RTD LAP Price, except for the RTD MSS Price and FMM MSS Price, for a fifteen-minute FMM interval and five minute Dispatch Interval is the price as produced by the FMM and RTD optimization runs, respectively, based on the distribution of system Load at the constituent Pricing Nodes within the applicable LAP and is determined by the effectiveness of the Load within the LAP in relieving a Transmission Constraint within the effectiveness threshold as specified in Section 27.4.3.6.
+The Hourly Real-Time LAP Price is then determined for Settlement purposes as further described in Section 11.5.2.2.